chopyy/dtuchsch.github.io/_posts/2016-08-01-Ubuntu-PREEMPT_RT.md

 > In this guide i will show you how to patch the Linux kernel.
 As an example I'm going to use kernel version 3.18.29.

 # Configuration
-Change to your home directory, open up a terminal and declare some variables we use during kernel configuration.
+Open up a terminal, go to your home directory and declare some variables we use during kernel configuration.

 ```shell
 KERNEL=linux-3.18.29